irneh/workforpizza/posts/2018-09-11-pesto-pizza/README.md

 ![](15-crusts.jpg)

 - Use pizza shell as sizing guide for broccoli.
 I do super-full, nearing a second layer.
 - In other words, load your raw broccoli from the left bowl into the crust.
-One you have your desired amount, move it to the right bowl for the oil job.
+  Once you have your desired amount, move it to the right bowl for the oil job.

 ![](16-size-brocc.jpg)